ceilfors/ceilfors.github.io/_drafts/leaddev-2018.md

 3. Friendly feedback: Non-Violent Communication.
     Turn up the Good: Focus on what’s going well and turn that up (retrospective)
 4. Answer Why: Purpose of the team.
-    OKR, Goal must not have solution, "Despicable design"
+    OKR, Goal must not have the solution, "Despicable design"

 The other type of improvements that you might want to have on a team is a technological improvement.
 New technologies, aren't they exciting?
 Containers are still on the rise and a lot of teams want to adopt them.
 "Containers need headcount", said @alicegoldfuss.
-This should be quite an eye opener for a team that wants to build a container platform.
+This should be quite an eye-opener for a team that wants to build a container platform.
-The list of skills that she thinks is required to setup a team to make this happen (yes, a team is required): operations, deployment, monitoring, networking, kernel engineer, infosec, internal adoption, project manager.
-You should at least have 4 people, with a maximum of 8 people in the team.
+The list of skills that she thinks is required to set up a team to make this happen (yes, a team is required): operations, deployment, monitoring, networking, kernel engineer, infosec, internal adoption, project manager.
+You should at least have 4 people, with a maximum of 8 people on the team.
 There is no such thing as a free lunch.

-# Countering distraction with goal setting
+# Countering distraction with a clear goal

 A couple of speakers briefly talked about how a team is never static nowadays.
-There is always a change in a team that causes _distraction_.
+There is always a change in a team that causes a _distraction_.
 This change can be due to various reason such as a team member change, a senior leadership change, a priority change, reorganisation, or even just a desk move.
 It is therefore important for a team to always be prepared for a change.